 From my experience, success is the sum of highs and lows, self-doubts, worries, continuous education, and a ridiculous amount of patience and tenacity.

 If you still manage to enjoy the process, you have a chance to succeed.
 To me success doesn’t mean that I have lots of money, it means that I am able to spend my time doing what I love and make a living from it.
 Currently I am able to do this, but I’m not taking it for granted.
 As a photographer you have to be extra ambitious, extremely patient and learn to be an optimist.
-I’m enjoying the process thoroughly and gradually learning to embrace every mistake I make or any imperfections I might discover over time.
+I’m enjoying the process thoroughly and gradually learning to embrace every mistake I make or any imperfections I might discover over time, because it means that I learnt something along the way.
 Thankfully, this will be a life-long task.
 Nothing happened over night for me.

 Forget talent, and keep your main job as long as necessary.